garrandall/popular-music-data/tracks/stealin--uriah-heep.md

 Runnin', hidin', losin', cryin', nothing left to save But my life

-Oo..ooo Ooooo Ah ah ah
+Oo...oo Ooooo Ah ah ah
-Oo..ooo Ooooo Ah ah ah
+Oo...oo Ooooo Ah ah ah

 Stood on a ridge and shunned religion thinking the world was mine I made my break and a big mistake stealin' when I should've been buyin'